liaud77/udemy/Sample-Task.md

 # How to Sum Up
 ### Summary
 As a new user of the Calculator app, you can sum up numbers.
-This helps you to perform arithmetic operations, no matter if you need to sum up small or large numbers.
+This helps you perform arithmetic operations, no matter if you need to sum up small or large numbers.
 ### Prerequisites
 You have started the Calculator app.
 ### Steps